NancyZhaoLi/Jotto/readMe.txt

 Jotto by Zhao Y. Li
-ID: 20473475/zy22li

 "make run" to compile

+Choose the difficulty level and start guessing!
+Enter a word, the number of matched letters will be displayed.
+Previous guesses are displayed and game can be restarted at anytime.
+Implemented using Java.

-note: for easy marking, the word to be guessed is outputed in command line.
+note: the word to be guessed is outputed in command line.

 extra features:
 1.view showing which letters have been guessed.